hosTheDev/aperture-analyzer/README.md

 1. The program will start and display a list of available network devices.
 2. Enter the number corresponding to the device you wish to analyze.
 3. The capture session will begin, and you will see a real-time summary of packets.
-4. To stop the capture, simply **press Enter**.
+4. To stop the capture, simply **press q**.
 The program will then shut down gracefully.

 ---
 This project is licensed under the MIT License.
 See the LICENSE file for details.